We know that sometimes things can go wrong. If you’re unhappy with a service, or about a decision, you can make a complaint.

 If we cannot resolve your complaint quickly through early resolution a formal investigation will be undertaken.

-We manage all customer compliments, complaints and comments in line with our management of customer feedback procedure.
-This is a working document for our officers to use and explains in detail how customer complaints, compliments and comments should be handled.
-If you'd like more information on how your compliment, complaint or comment will be handled or you'd like to see a copy of this procedure, please contact us.
+We manage all customer compliments and complaints in line with our management of customer feedback procedure.
+This is a working document for our officers to use and explains in detail how customer complaints and compliments should be handled.
+If you'd like more information on how your compliment or complaint will be handled or you'd like to see a copy of this procedure, please contact us.

 The procedure has two stages:

-When we receive your complaint the Customer Feedback and Improvement Team will contact you to acknowledge it within three working days (it sometimes may be a little longer, but we will always contact you), either by telephone, email or in writing.
+When we receive your complaint the Customer Feedback, Information and Improvement Team will contact you to acknowledge it within three working days (it sometimes may be a little longer, but we will always contact you), either by telephone, email or in writing.

 Once you've been advised that your complaint will be considered at this stage, it can take between 10 and 30 working days to complete a review, depending on how complex your complaint is.
 However, we will always let you know how long we expect your review to take.